zstyblik/grafana.org/source/blog/2015-03-30-Grafana-2-Beta1.md

 ## Panel IFrame embedding

 You can embed a single panel on another web page using the panel share dialog.
 Below you should see an iframe with a graph panel (taken from dashoard snapshot at [snapshot.raintank.io](http://snapshot.raintank.io).
+Try hovering or zooming on the panel below!

 <iframe src="http://snapshot.raintank.io/dashboard/solo/snapshot/IQ7iZF00sHalq0Ffjv6OyclJSA1YHYV1?panelId=4&fullscreen" width="650" height="300" frameborder="0"></iframe>